neurodata/neurodata.io/README.md

 - For technical reports: `tech`
 - For abstracts/posters: `abspos`
 - For other publications: `other`
+- For papers without Jovo as an author, but still referenced on the website: `omit`

 categories for talks.bib:
 - For local talks: `local`